romo9889/findPublicMedia/PLEX_GUIDE.md

 ### Create a Movie Collection

-After mounting several movies, they all appear in your single Plex Movies library:
+After mounting several movies (via any method), they all appear in your single Plex Movies library:

 ```
 Plex Library: Public Domain Movies